sketch-hq/SketchAPI/docs/pages/file-format-coordinates.md

 ### Point coordinates

 Shapes are contents of a layer and made of points.
-Each point's coordinate is relative to the layer's _frame_, using normalized values so they don't require any update in case the frame of the layer changes.
+Each point’s coordinate is relative to the layer’s _frame_, using normalized values so they don’t require any update in case the frame of the layer changes.

 <img src="/images/developer/file-format-coordinates-points.png"
      alt="Triangle coordinates in the Inspector"